Updated June 2026

 • Writing tools are secondary to distribution

-• No voice-cloning AI
+• No voice-matched AI

 • Feature bloat for solo creators who just want to write well